danvoyce/awesome-creative-tech-events/README.md

 #### Amsterdam

 - [Interactive storytelling Meetup](https://www.meetup.com/Interactive-Storytelling-Meetup/) - For everyone working with, or interested in, interactive and/or digital storytelling.

+- [Creative Coding Amsterdam](https://www.meetup.com/Creative-Coding-Amsterdam/) - Meetup for people of all levels interested in all creative aspects of computer programming.

 - [FITC Amsterdam](https://fitc.ca/event/am20/) - 2 day event about Design, Technology and Cool Shit. **(February)**